smaeda-ks/jfrog-hashicorp-demo/README.md

 ### 1. Run Nomad on your local machine (dev mode)

 [Download](https://www.nomadproject.io/downloads) the Nomad binary that works for your platform and run the following command:

+> **NOTE**: Requires Nomad version 1.3+ since this demo uses the native service discovery feature added in 1.3.

 ```
 nomad agent -dev -acl-enabled -bind=0.0.0.0